Latest news / Ngā rongo kōrero hou rawa

 Read more

-A registered charge will slow benefit payments
+A registered charge may slow benefit payments

 As you know, you can use your savings as security for a loan with the Police and Families Credit Union or other lender.
 If you do, a charge is registered against your account.
 This gives the lender the option of having any outstanding balance repaid at the time you make a withdrawal from the scheme.
 When you apply for a benefit, Mercer contacts the lender.
 The lender assesses the security of the loan and either authorises Mercer to process the payment or contacts you if an amount needs to be repaid or retained in your account as security.
 If there’s a charge against your account, Mercer needs to follow this process whether or not you have repaid the loan.
 Expect your payment to be delayed by up to a week while the charge matter gets sorted.